WaryWolf/findacrafter/README.md

 Functionality:

 * Need to figure out what information should be stored in the database - schema review
-* Queueing system to avoid checking same characters too often - probably based on timestamp field for each character
-* Set a per-day query limit (100k requests before we get a 503, maybe use 80k to be on the safe side)
-* web front-end for querying the DB - PHP? node.js? something secure, quick, easy to understand.
 * add argument parsing so we don't need to edit the code to change stuff

 Other:

-* Figure out how to bypass the api query limit (run the script on 2 servers, both using the 1 DB?)

 Secondary goals: